adrn/gala/docs/dynamics/index.rst

-There are utilities for transforming orbits in phase-space to action-angle coordinates, tools for visualizing and computing dynamical quantities from orbits, and tools useful for nonlinear dynamics such as Lyapunov exponent estimation.
+There are utilities for transforming orbits in phase-space to action-angle coordinates, tools for visualizing and computing dynamical quantities from orbits, tools to generate mock stellar streams, and tools useful for nonlinear dynamics such as Lyapunov exponent estimation.

 For code blocks below and any pages linked below, I assume the following imports have already been excuted::